piclas-framework/piclas/docs/documentation/userguide/features-and-models/DSMC.md

-`CollisMode = 1` can be utilized for the simulation of a non-reactive, cold atomic gas, where no chemical reactions or electronic excitation is expected. `CollisMode = 2` should be chosen for non-reactive diatomic gas flows to include the internal energy exchange (by default including the rotational and vibrational energy treatment).
+`CollisMode = 1` can be utilized for the simulation of a non-reactive, cold atomic gas, where no chemical reactions or electronic excitation is expected. `CollisMode = 2` should be chosen for non-reactive diatomic gas flows to include the internal energy exchange (by default including the continuous rotational and quantized vibrational energy treatment).
 Finally, reactive gas flows can be simulated with
 `CollisMode = 3`.
 The following sections describe the required definition of species parameter (Section {ref}`sec:DSMC-species`), the parameters for the internal energy exchange (Section {ref}`sec:DSMC-relaxation`) and chemical reactions (Section {ref}`sec:DSMC-chemistry`).